singularityware/singularityware.github.io/pages/docs/user-docs/build-environment.md

 $HOME/.singularity/metadata
 ```

 Fear not, you have control to customize this behavior!
 If you don't want the cache to be created (and a temporary directory will be used), set `SINGULARITY_DISABLE_CACHE` to True/yes, or if you want to move it elsewhere, set `SINGULARITY_CACHEDIR` to the full path where you want to cache.
 Remember that when you run commands as sudo this will use root's home at `/root` and not your user's home.

+## Temporary Folders
+Singularity also uses some temporary directories to build the squashfs filesystem, so this temp space needs to be large enough to hold the entire resulting Singularity image.
+By default this happens in /tmp but can be overridden by setting `SINGULARITY_TEMPDIR` to the full path where you want the squashfs temp files to be stored.
+Since images are typically built as root, be sure to set this variable in root's environment.

 ## Pull Folder
 For details about customizing the output location of <a href="/docs-pull">pull</a>, see the<a href="/docs-pull">pull docs.</a> You have the similar ability to set it to be something different, or to customize the name of the pulled image.